klangfreund/LUFSMeter/docs/How_to_set_up_windows_7_for_juce.rst

 Installer
 =========

-Use WinRAR and create a selfextracting exe with a license agreement window.
+Use WinRAR (Commands -> Add files to archive) and create a selfextracting (SFX) exe with a license agreement window (Add comment).

 other options
 http://stackoverflow.com/questions/3767/what-is-the-best-choice-for-building-windows-installers,